tomarus/kicad-footprints/README.md

-This is my personal collection of KiCad footprints.
+This is my personal collection of KiCad footprints and symbols.